Azure/autorest/docs/user/literate-file-formats/openapi.md

-# Literate Swagger
+# Literate OpenAPI (aka 'swagger')

 ## The File Format

-The test file is a CommonMark (aka Markdown) file that contains code blocks containing the Swagger document.
+The test file is a CommonMark (aka Markdown) file that contains code blocks containing the OpenAPI document.

-The idea is to split the Swagger document into meaningful parts and provide documentation for each of those parts at the right spot.
+The idea is to split the OpenAPI document into meaningful parts and provide documentation for each of those parts at the right spot.

-Using markdown headings one can further group those parts in a more meaningful way than Swagger itself supports.
+Using markdown headings one can further group those parts in a more meaningful way than OpenAPI itself supports.

 > Example
 > ~~~ markdown